elsantiF/orbis/docs/basic/null-optionals-and-undefined.md

 ## Null and Optionals

+> [!WARNING]
+> `null` may be removed, also 'Optionals' can become part of the 'core' layer instead of the language itself.

 `null` is a special value in many languages that represents the absence of a value.
 This can lead to many issues, such as null pointer exceptions (Java and C#).
 In Orbis, `null` is not a special value, but rather a type.
 This means that you can't assign `null` to a variable unless it is explicitly typed as `null`.

 ```rs